MarkLundager/Java-Code-Style-Improver/README.md

 }                                                      |
 ```

-IF RETURN TRUE (IFRT) (Also works with inversed return values) Andrew Luxton-Reilly and Gerard Rowe
+IF RETURN TRUE (IFRT) (Also works with inversed return values).
+Provided by Andrew Luxton-Reilly and Gerard Rowe
 ```

                                                        |         /*Auto Generated comments*